Robert Long (1931 - 2020) - Obituary

 He is survived by sister-in-law, Leora Long.
 Preceding him in death were siblings, Dorothy Fogle, Harry Long, Carl Long and Homer Long.

 Bob attended Concord and Newton Schools.
-He was a veteran of the United States Army, serving in the Korean War.
+He was a veteran of the US Army, serving in the Korean War.
 He retired from The Dayton Power and Light Company and had also been employed by the Val Decker Meat Packing Company and Hobart Brothers.

-A memorial service to honor his life will be held Saturday, October 17, 2020, 3 p.m., at Baird Funeral Home, Troy with Pastor Todd Reish officiating.
-The family will greet friends, from 2 to 3 p.m., prior to the service.
+A memorial service to honor his life will be held October 17th at 3pm at Baird Funeral Home, Troy with Pastor Todd Reish officiating.
+The family will greet friends from 2-3PM prior to the service.
 Observation of all COVID-19 protocols will be required.